With more than a decade sincefounding, the popular multicookers have skyrocketed to the top of the kitchen appliances market.

 When it comes to choosing the right size, Instant Pot recommends a 3-quart model for one or two people.
 Families of six or fewer will likely be happy with the 6-quart multicooker.
 If you have a large household or host large groups often, consider springing for an 8-quart model.

-If you're still not sure which model will be the best fit for your kitchen, take a look at Instant Pot's product comparison chart or their guide to choosing the right cooker.
+If you're still not sure which model will be the best Instant Pot for your kitchen, take a look at Instant Pot's product comparison chart or their guide to choosing the right cooker.
 At the end of the day, all of these models offer the basic pressure cooking and slow cooking modes Instant Pot is known for performing so well.

 Originally published earlier this year.